-- our projected financial information, anticipated growth rate and market opportunity; - our ability to maintain the listing of our common stock on the New York Stock Exchange; - our ability to raise financing in the future and to comply with restrictive covenants related to long-term indebtedness; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - the accounting of our warrants as liabilities and any changes in the value of our warrants having a material effect on our financial results; - factors relating to our business, operations and financial performance, including:
+- our projected financial information, anticipated growth rate and market opportunity; - our ability to maintain the listing of our common stock on the New York Stock Exchange; - our proposed Merger with Parent, including the likelihood of the satisfaction of the conditions to the completion of the Merger and whether and when the transaction will be consummated; - our ability to realize the expected benefits of the Merger; - the occurrence of any event, change or other circumstance that could give rise to the termination of the Merger Agreement; - the outcome of any legal proceedings that may be instituted against us and others relating to the Merger; - our ability to raise financing in the future and to comply with restrictive covenants related to long-term indebtedness; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - the accounting of our warrants as liabilities and any changes in the value of our warrants having a material effect on our financial results; - factors relating to our business, operations and financial performance, including:

-- our ability to drive growth through the Doma Intelligence platform; - changes in the competitive and regulated industries in which we operate, variations in technology and operating performance across competitors, and changes in laws and regulations affecting our business; - the current and future health and stability of the economy, financial conditions and residential housing market, including any extended downturn or slowdown; - changes in general economic and financial conditions (including federal monetary policy, interest rates, inflation, home price fluctuations, housing inventory, labor shortages and supply chain issues) that may reduce demand for our products and services, lower our profitability or reduce our access to financing; - our ability to implement business plans, forecasts and other expectations, and identify and realize additional opportunities; - the impact on the real estate finance market from recent macroeconomic events and conditions that have resulted in a significant increase in interest rates largely due to actions of central banks, including the U.S. Federal Reserve; and - other factors detailed under the section "Risk Factors" in our periodic filings with the Securities and Exchange Commission (the "SEC").
+- our ability to drive an increasing proportion of orders in our Enterprise channel through the Doma Intelligence platform; - changes in the competitive and regulated industries in which we operate, variations in technology and operating performance across competitors, and changes in laws and regulations affecting our business; - the current and future health and stability of the economy, financial conditions and residential housing market, including any extended downturn or slowdown; - changes in general economic and financial conditions (including federal monetary policy, interest rates, inflation, home price fluctuations, housing inventory, labor shortages and supply chain issues) that may reduce demand for our products and services, lower our profitability or reduce our access to financing; - our ability to implement business plans, forecasts and other expectations, and identify and realize additional opportunities; - the impact on the real estate finance market from recent macroeconomic events and conditions that have resulted in a significant increase in interest rates largely due to actions of central banks, including the U.S. Federal Reserve; and - other factors detailed under the section "Risk Factors" in our periodic filings with the Securities and Exchange Commission (the "SEC").